 Both pavement ants (Tetramorium caespitum) and carpenter ants (Camponotus spp.) can become pests in the home.
 Carpenter ants are larger and prefer to build their nests in wooden furniture, floor boards, and other timber.
 Pavement ants invade in search of food and can get into pantries and kitchen cupboards as well as other places in the home where moisture or food can be found.
 Eradicate an ant infestation by lining entryways with borax.
 Fill any entry holes or cracks in walls, floors, and doorways to prevent ants from coming into the building.

-Common cockroaches that become pests in the home include the oriental cockroach, American cockroach, brown-banded cockroach and the German cockroach.
+Common cockroaches that become pests in the home include the oriental cockroach (Blatta orientalis), American cockroach (Periplaneta americana), brown-banded cockroach (Supella longipalpa), and the German cockroach (Blattella germanica).
 The oriental and American varieties prefer damp and dark areas like basements.
 German cockroaches prefer bathrooms and kitchens.
 Brown-banded cockroaches will develop and live anywhere within a building.

-Both rats and mice can infest a home, focusing on areas where ample food and water can be found.
+Both rats (Rattus) and mice (Mus musculus) can infest a home, focusing on areas where ample food and water can be found.
 These pests may create burrows in walls and cabinetry to create safe places to hide and nest.
 Create bait with ground dog or cat food and borax and feed into rodent holes or near areas where rodents are likely to frequent.
 Rodents will bring the bait home to their nest, exposing other pests to the borax.